10 Tips for Buying Your First Rental Property From an Experienced Landlord

-After you own a number of properties across a number of US cities and or the US states it becomes more challenging to manage all the properties yourself and as such you will need to hire a good property manager.
+If you’re looking to invest in your first rental property, it’s important to keep in mind that after you own a number of properties across a number of US cities and or the US states, it becomes more challenging to manage all the properties yourself and as such you will need to hire a good property manager.

 If you want to earn a living with real estate you should get comfortable sooner rather than later with managing your manager as opposed to doing everything yourself.
 You should also get used to remote management.
-Not every good deal is going to land in a 10-mile radius from your home.
+Not every good deal is going to land within a 10-mile radius of your home.

 This is my Personal General Advice from my 10 Year Experience